hardkorebob/swm/README.md

   • Static:    Tiles only change when the user explicitly splits or removes a frame — no automatic rearrangement.

-  • Bar:       Integrated status bar
+  • Bar:       Integrated status bar with amixer volume control using scroll wheel

   • Workspaces: 9 independent workspaces, each with its own tile tree.